 Same- or next-day swap

-We haul a full container to your pad and drop an empty in the same spot, so the crew never loses a loading hour.
+We haul your full container and drop an empty one on the same pad so loading never stops.

 Step 3